michaelfm1211/coarm/README.md

 convert the object file into a raw binary format, then use the `coarm-send` client tool provided by this project to send the raw binary.

+`coarm-send` requires using a call out device file.
+On macOS, call out devices are prepended with "cu" rather than "tty".

 An example of using `clang`/`ld.lld` to create a raw binary output is in the `example` subdirectory.
 Once you have a raw binary, you can use the `coarm-send` like below to send it to the Raspberry Pi.
-The example below assumes `/dev/ttys001` is the serial device of your Raspberry Pi and `code.bin` is your raw binary:
+The example below assumes `/dev/cu.usbserial-14130` is the serial device of your Raspberry Pi and `code.bin` is your raw binary:
 ```
-coarm-send /dev/ttys001 < code.bin
+coarm-send /dev/cu.usbserial-14130 < code.bin
 ```
 This command will exit with the value returned by the ARM code.
 If you're using the code in the `example` subdirectory, then it should return `11`.
 If you